tinbuilding/serverless-aws-apigateway-documentation/README.md

 # Premise
 This project is forked from [serverless-aws-documentation](https://github.com/deliveryhero/serverless-aws-documentation) and it is supposed to fix a reported [provider integration issue](https://github.com/deliveryhero/serverless-aws-documentation/issues/175).
 We fixed the issue and republished the package under a new name.
-Our plan is to maintain the package in the future
+Our plan is to maintain the package in the future.

 # Serverless AWS Documentation